allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 **Output**: PropagatedCharge

 ### Description
 Simulates the propagation of electrons and/or holes through the sensitive sensor volume of the detector.
 It allows to propagate sets of charge carriers together in order to speed up the simulation while maintaining the required accuracy.
 The propagation process for these sets is fully independent and no interaction is simulated.
-The maximum size of the set of propagated charges and thus the accuracy of the propagation can be controlled.
+The maximum size of the set of propagated charges and thus the accuracy of the propagation can be controlled via the `charge_per_step` parameter.
+The maximum number of charge groups to be propagated for a single deposit position can be controlled via the `max_charge_groups` parameter.

 The propagation consists of a combination of drift and diffusion simulation.
 The drift is calculated using the charge carrier velocity derived from the charge carrier mobility and the magnetic field via a calculation of the Lorentz drift.
 The correct mobility for either electrons or holes is automatically chosen, based on the type of the charge carrier under consideration.
 Thus, also input with both electrons and holes is treated properly.
 The mobility model can be chosen using the `mobility_model` parameter, and a list of available models can be found in the user manual.